decretist/Dissertation/Chapter1/chapter1.md

 ## Roman Law

-There is good evidence that canon law emerged as a distinct, formally organized, academic discipline about two decades after Roman law, and about two decades before theology.
+There is good evidence that canon law emerged as a distinct, formally organized, academic discipline about two decades after Roman law and about two decades before theology.
 Therefore, any information that allows us to refine our knowledge of the dates by which those disciplines, but especially Roman law, emerged has considerable